ltmerletti/FinQuery2/README.md

 - [x] **Advanced Table Parsing**: Rewrite logic to have
 - [x] **Hybrid Chunking Strategy**: Formal separation of text vs table chunking
-- [ ] **Table Context Modifications**: Change the one-line summary to be longer with more specifics, and include more keywords extracted for each table to have higher semantic density
+- [x] **Table Context Modifications**: Change the one-line summary to be longer with more specifics, and include more keywords extracted for each table to have higher semantic density
+- [ ] **Contextual Retrieval**: Look into [Anthropic's contextual retrieval](https://www.anthropic.com/news/contextual-retrieval) strategy (original_chunk = "The company's revenue grew by 3% over the previous quarter."

+contextualized_chunk = "This chunk is from an SEC filing on ACME corp's performance in Q2 2023; the previous quarter's revenue was $314 million.
+The company's revenue grew by 3% over the previous quarter.")
 - [ ] **Multi-Document Support**: Cross-document reasoning and comparison
 - [ ] **Multi-Representation Indexing**: Multiple vector representations per chunk
 - [ ] **Evaluation Framework**: Further customize LangFuse for better observability